 DOMS is not a good indicator of the recovery time of a muscle.
 When a muscle adapts, it goes through quite a bit to put you back together again.

 Your body takes up to 24 hours of regular eating to replenish stored glycogen.
 But repairing your muscles requires more than restoring muscle glycogen.
 Your muscles adapt to threats, and they see the damage as a threat.

 Your muscle fibers suffer tiny tears when you put massive amounts of stress on them.
 Right after your workout, your immune system kicks in and starts healing the damage.
 It can take between 2-7 days for your immune system to recover from the small tears in all your muscle tissue.

 Your body mobilizes resources and a process call anabolism takes place.
-During this time your body is building up your muscle fibers, by filling in the tears with more cell made from protein.
-To your body, this is serious business.
+During this time your body is building up your muscle fibers, by filling in the tears with more cells made from protein.
+To your body, this is a serious business.